 Sourcing quality student leads is hard.
 You need to have a solid plan in place.
 You need to rank high on search engines and use a fitting Google Adwords strategy made for mobile search too.
 Is your website optimized to position you ahead of your competitors?
 If your site is failing to rank high, this could mean it’s time for an audit and some content review.

 Analyze your SEO coding.
 Outdated SEO strategies are bypassed by the newer Google algorithms, which reduces your site ranking.
 Once considered popular “keywords packing” could now be penalizing you.
 Take time to understand your industry keyword battles on a geo-location basis, to create an efficient strategy targeting the best prospective students.

 Student recruitment becoming hyper-competitive means that you need to strategize before you invest dollars into any marketing endeavor.
 So what kind of campaigns should you consider?

 Outbound marketing is one.
 Making a shift from pushing programs to potential students - to letting students be drawn to your courses and student culture.
 With digital design, the possibilities are practically endless.

 Every campaign should be uniquely designed based on your analytics and historical data.
-You need to know which one of your marketing efforts is driving the highest quality candidates.
+You need to know which one of your marketing efforts are driving the highest quality candidates.
 The best campaigns are built based on a review of your school and global data, then carefully monitored and regularly optimized.

 Let’s create a fantastic campaign together!
 Reach out for a quote or a creative brief at email@example.com.